robisetiapermadi/robisetiapermadi/README.md

 ### Hi there 👋
-My name is Robi Setia Permadi.
-I am a student at Cimahi 1 State Vocational High School and majoring in informatics systems, networks, and applications.
-I am interested in Cybersecurity, DevSecOps and Programming.

 <!-- - 🌱 I'm currently studying whatever I like🤔.
 For example python.😄
--->

 ### 📫 You can reach me on :
 - [Blog](https://bytesician.me)
 - [Twitter](https://twitter.com/layunggg)